jamesheald/COIN/README.md

 plot(S{1}.yHat,'c')
 legend('perturbation','state feedback','adaptation')
 ```
 The state feedback is the perturbation plus random observation noise.
 In general, the actual observation noise that a participant perceives is unknown to us.
-You can use the R property to perform multiple runs of the simulation&mdash;each conditioned on a different random sequence of observation noise.
+The R property can be used to perform multiple runs of the simulation&mdash;each conditioned on a different random sequence of observation noise.
 For example, to perform 2 runs, call
 ```
 obj.R = 2;
 [S,w] = obj.run_COIN;